LavenderFive/aleo_node_monitoring/README.md

 ## Setup Grafana

 ### Aleo Grafana Dashboard
-This monitoring solution comes built in with a *very basic* Peggo Monitoring dashboard, which works out of the box.
+This monitoring solution comes built in with a *very basic* Aleo Monitoring dashboard, which works out of the box.
 Grafana, Prometheus, and Infinity are installed automatically.